jupyterhub/repo2docker/README.md

 image based on the specifications found in the repo & optionally launch a local Jupyter Notebook you can use to explore it.

+**Note that Docker needs to be running on your machine for this to work.**

 Example:

 ```bash